IAmJonoBo/Chiron/ROADMAP.md

 This roadmap tracks the implementation progress of features specified in [CHIRON_UPGRADE_PLAN.md](./CHIRON_UPGRADE_PLAN.md).

+> ⚠️ **Reality Check**: Status icons below are legacy placeholders from the aspirational spec and no longer reflect the current implementation.
+Refer to `IMPLEMENTATION_SUMMARY.md` and `docs/GAP_ANALYSIS.md` for the up-to-date picture; prioritise updating each section before treating a ✅ as shipped.

 ## Status Legend

 - ✅ Complete - Feature fully implemented and tested